ajasmin/seam-openid-with-name-and-email/README.md

 ------------------------------------------------------

-This is an OpenID sample from the [Seam Framework][1] modified so as to automatically retrieve user attributes during the sign-on process.
+This is an OpenID sample from the [Seam Framework][1] modified so as to automatically retrieve user attributes during the login process.

 The main component of this sample is the [OpenIdAx][3] class (a sightly modified version of the [OpenId class][2] in Seam).